GuidoDechamps/Paperboy/README.md

 * **The domain object can be tested in isolation** Since these invariants/ business rules are now enforced it is easy to now write unit tests for the Customer, PaperBoy and Wallet.
 Of course we could have had unit test before before but since there was no behaviour it was rather pointless.
 Why would you want to test getters and setters?

 ## The code of the real domain model

+Below you can find the code of the real domain model that now enforces the invariants

 __The customer__
 ```java